BuffaloBorn/newClientDevNotes/linuxcmd.md

 #### 9.7 Obtaining Package Information about Debian Packages

-You get package infromation on Debian packages on you Linux system
+You get package information on Debian packages on you Linux system

 * ```dpkg --get``` - shows currently installed